 Confirmation Of the Possibility of CTE in Payton

-Walter Payton’s body was injure, as he play football for more than a decade.
-His body was fille with injuries like arthritic knees, ankles and back.
+Walter Payton’s body was injured, as he played football for over a decade.
+His body was filled with injuries like arthritic knees, ankles and back.
 He was suffering from a chronic condition, but still, there is no evidence that Walter Payton had CTE.

 Walter Payton’s Legacy Beyond Health Concerns